The Constitution is clear and the Supreme Court must be, too.

 Birthright citizenship is a core part of what it means to be American, guaranteeing that all children born here are equal under the law.

 Millions of Americans have citizenship rooted in and protected by the Fourteenth Amendment.
 FWD.us estimates that there are at least 1.8 million U.S. citizen children with two married parents who are undocumented or have a temporary status, and as many as 4.8 million children who have at least one parent who is undocumented or in temporary status.
-The total number of U.S. citizen children by birth of undocumented or temporary immigrant parents in the U.S. is likely much higher—our estimates do not reflect, for example, households where two undocumented or temporary status parents are living together but are unmarried, or adult children no longer living in their parent’s household.
-While they would not be subject to this EO, they exemplify how much birthright citizenship continues to enrich American families and communities.
+While they would not be subject to this EO, they exemplify the far-reaching impacts of birthright citizenship continues on American families and communities.

-Research shows that children of immigrants are generally very successful in the U.S., surpassing their parents and matching or exceeding their peers with citizen parents in key markers of integration like education, earnings, and home ownership.
+In general, children of immigrants are very successful in the U.S., surpassing their parents and matching or exceeding their peers with citizen parents in key markers of integration like education, earnings, and home ownership.
+Roughly 71% of adults who are beneficiaries of birthright citizenship are in the labor force and working.

 Birthright citizenship is a hugely positive feature of American society that allows new generations to be completely welcomed as Americans, to more fully integrate into and participate in civic and community life across the United States.
 The promise of birthright citizenship embodies the core principles of the American promise and the American dream—it is a rejection of a caste or legacy system in favor of inclusion and equal opportunity.